jolbinsk1/Brain-MRI-Generation-and-Segmentation/README.md

-├── analysis/          # image quality metrics and error analysis ├── preprocessing/     # data preprocessing pipelines (general, for each model, and segmentation) ├── results/           # summary segmentation and image fidelity results └── README.md
+├── analysis/          # image quality metrics and error analysis ├── preprocessing/     # data preprocessing pipelines (general, for each model, and segmentation) ├── results/           # summary segmentation and image fidelity results ├── requirements.txt   # dependencies for preprocessing and analysis └── README.md

 ```

 ---
 ## Dependencies

 Each generative model was trained in a dedicated conda environment due to conflicting dependencies.
-Therefore, the `requirements.txt` only refers to the libraries needed for data preprocessing and analysis.
+Per-model dependency tables are available in the thesis appendix.
+The `requirements.txt` only refers to the libraries needed for data preprocessing and analysis.

 > **Note:** PyTorch must first be installed separately with the correct CUDA version for your system (see [pytorch.org](https://pytorch.org/get-started/locally/) for specific instructions).
 Only then can you install requirements: